- By Colleen McNamara

 Once you’ve done all the work to create your local branding – make sure you’re letting see it at every touchpoint, from your local store pages to your Google My Business profiles.

 - Reputation management: good for SEO, even better for customer insights.

 Five-star reviews for your locations are always great, but behind every star rating lies insight into a customer’s experience with, and feelings about, your brand.
 This data can quickly and accurately help you understand what customers care about on a granular level, even if you’re headquartered a hundred miles away.

-SweetIQ and USA TODAY help you understand key sentiments from your reviews.
+SweetIQ and USA TODAY NETWORK help you understand key sentiments from your reviews.
 This can reveal surprising customer values, and can help inform messaging across channels, or even company-wide.
 Brand consistency is a marketer’s currency, so commit to a partner that understands your identity inside out, and strictly adheres to your branding guidelines.

 - 360-degree view of data drives ROI.